 Take the measurement from Step 1 away from the Step 2 measurement

 EG 42 – 38 = 4

 Using the chart below this difference gives a cup size of a D

 Now add your band size of 38 to cup size of D and your bra size is 38D

 You can use the chart to work out your cup size once you have the difference between the two measurements

-You can now use these measurements to purchase a bra either online or shop in a store.
+You can now use these bra measurements to purchase a mastectomy bra either online or shop in a store.

-Remember there are many difference types of bras and you may need to try on different styles to work out which suits you best.
+Remember there are many different types of bras and you may need to try on different styles to work out which suits you best.

-If you have any queries or would like to order the toolkit please do get in touch at email@example.com or phone 053 9106190
+If you have any queries or would like to order a free bra fitting toolkit, please get in touch through our contact us page, email email@example.com or phone 053 9106190.